 Day 1: Palermo.
-In April: fly at c.
-11.00am from London City to Palermo, via Rome.
-In May: fly at c.
-10.30am from London City to Palermo, via Milan.
-In September: fly at c.
-7.45am from London City to Palermo, via Milan.
-(All flights are with ITA Airways.)
+Fly at c.
+9.00am from London Gatwick to Palermo, via Barcelona (Vueling).
 The largest and by far the most interesting city on the island, Palermo has been capital of Sicily since the period of Saracenic occupation in the ninth century.
 It reached a peak under the Normans and again during the Age of Baroque.
 First of six nights in Palermo.

 Day 2: Palermo.
 A morning walk through the old centre includes visits to the Palazzo Abatellis and outstanding Norman buildings including La Martorana with fine mosaics.
-Lunch is at a private palace, Civilisations of Sicily continued by special arrangement.
+Lunch is at a private palace, by special arrangement.
 In the afternoon see the remarkable Greek sculpture in the Archaeological Museum.
 In the evening there is an out-of-hours visit to the Palatine Chapel in the palace of the Norman kings.
 Entirely encrusted with Byzantine mosaics, this is perhaps the finest assembly of Byzantine art to survive anywhere.
+Civilisations of Sicily continued

 Day 3: Monreale, Cefalù.
 The small town of Monreale dominates a verdant valley southwest of Palermo.
 Its cathedral is one of the finest Norman churches on the island and possesses the largest scheme of Byzantine mosaic decoration in existence.
-Cefalù, a charming coastal town, has another massive Norman cathedral, also with outstanding mosaics, and an art gallery with a painting by the 15th-century artist Antonello da Messina.
+Cefalù, a charming coastal town, has another massive Norman cathedral, also with outstanding mosaics, and an art gallery with a painting by the 15thcentury artist Antonello da Messina.